Bundesautobahn 1: Bremen to Dortmund

-In the further demand with planning right arranged is an extension of the current six-lane section between the Bremen cross and the triangle Stuhr on eight lanes.
+In the further demand with planning rights is an extension of the current six-lane section between the Bremen interchange and the Stuhr junction to eight lanes.

 In the further course, the A 1 to Cologne is to be expanded completely six-lane.
 The section from the current end of expansion at Delmenhorst Groß Mackenstedt to the Ahlhorner Heide triangle with the A 29 is provided with planning status in the Demand Plan of the Federal Government with the status Additional Demand.
 Further to Münster-Nord is the expansion in the urgent need - bottleneck elimination.

 The operators of the Niedersachsenpark and regional politicians are calling for an additional connection between the Neuenkirchen / Vörden and Bramsche junctions to start traffic to and from the final 400 hectare intercommunal commercial and industrial park.
 The new interchange is likely to be realized as part of the six-lane expansion between Lohne / Dinklage and Bramsche.

 In November 2010, the Lower Saxony State Authority for Road Construction and Transportation issued a plan approval decision for part of the extension of the A 33.
 The intersection of the A 33 with the A 1 will be on completion between the junctions Bramsche and Osnabrück-Nord.
 The motorway junction will be assigned the number 69 on the A 1.
 This was already taken into account at the time of the number assignment for the connection points: The Bramsche junction of the A 1 has the number 68 and the following junction Osnabrück-Nord has been assigned the number 70.

 At Münster, the highway is already six lanes to Münster's third junction Münster-Hiltrup / Amelsbüren.
 The new interchange is located directly on the new Hansa Business Park and was released in October 2014.
 For the following section between the bridge over the Dortmund-Ems-Kanal at Amelsbüren in a southerly direction to the Kamener Kreuz, the expansion to six lanes in the Federal Transport Infrastructure Plan was classified as a priority with the elimination of bottlenecks.
 The expansion of the cross Dortmund / Unna, the Westhofener Cross and the Cross Wuppertal-North are also in urgent need - bottleneck elimination classified, the 8-lane expansion of the connection between the two first mentioned crosses is in further demand, partly classified with planning law.